jpmcWorkers/jpmcWorkers.github.io/docs/enlist.md

 # JPMC Workers Alliance -- Quick Intro and Enlistment Guide

-**Mission:** To improve working conditions, benefits, pay, and/or job security for all JPMC employees.
-The RTO mandate of 2025 brought us together, so hybrid work is our first goal.
+**Mission:** To improve working conditions, benefits, pay, schedules, and/or job security for all JPMC employees.
+The RTO mandate of 2025 brought us together, so a return to hybrid work will always be a goal -- but there are others.

 **Current Leadership Structure:** Rag-Tag Band of Misfits.